Itheff/Itheff/README.md

 - I primarally program in Java, Python, and Lua
 - Currently learning the basics of website design and assorted programming languages like Golang
 - Currently a computer science student
+- You can contact me on discord @itheff, my dm's are open